-Wellness Recalls 2017
+Wellness Recalls 2018

-Please Read First: If this statement is still here we are actively watching for new recalls.
 Below you will find a history of recalls.
-If you would like to know as SOON as we find out about a recalls visit:http://dogfood.guru/recalls and fill out our Recall Alert form.
-We will ONLY email this list in the event of an actual recall.
-Once we stop watching for Recalls I will remove this statement.
+If you would like to know as soon as we find out about a recalls visit: https://dogfood.guru/dog-food-recalls/ and fill out our Recall Alert form.
+We will only email this list in the event of an actual recall.

 We also encourage everyone to bookmark the site for future reference.